DragonSenses/Algorithms/LeetCode/75-sort-colors/problem.md

 ### **Space Complexity**: `O(1)`

 - **Constant Space**: The algorithm uses a constant amount of extra space, regardless of the size of the input array.
 The only additional space used is for the three pointers (`p0`, `curr`, `p2`) and a few temporary variables for swapping elements.
 Therefore, the space complexity is `O(1)`.

+### Summary

+- The algorithm efficiently sorts the array in a single pass, making the time complexity `O(n)`.
+- The use of constant additional space for pointers and temporary variables ensures the space complexity is `O(1)`.